pygmyperch/melfuR/README.md

 * `percent_poly`: calculate the % polymorphic loci per population from a genind object

+* `missing_data`: calculate the % of missing genotypes per population from a genind object

 * `subset_snps`: subset a structure file based on a list of loci

 * `xy2kml`: convert a set of XY coordinates to a .kml file for use with Google Earth